geosoft1/tools/README.md

     * Add git support in ide on `` ctrl+` ``.
 Be sure you have configured [git](https://help.github.com/articles/set-up-git) before and proper [ssh keys](https://help.github.com/articles/generating-ssh-keys)
 * **Using**

-    Download anywhere, from your graphical interface make it executable and run with double click.
+    Download anywhere, from your graphical interface make it executable and run.
 If you prefer Terminal run next commands.

         chmod +x Install.sh
         ./Install.sh